Jesus He Knows Me: Release

 Like all the singles from We Can't Dance, "Jesus He Knows Me" was released on two CDs as well as on vinyl editions.
-All formats featured the non-album track "Hearts on Fire" (later included on Genesis Archive No. 2 1976–1992) as the primary B-side, while both CDs included an exclusive track.
+All formats featured the non-album track "Hearts on Fire" (later included on Genesis Archive 2: 1976–1992) as the primary B-side, while both CDs included an exclusive track.

 The first CD contains "The Other Mix" of "I Can't Dance" (a remix by Ben Liebrand) and the second includes the rehearsal version of "Land of Confusion".
 "The Other Mix" is named as such because another version, the "Sex Mix," had been released some months before on the "I Can't Dance" CD single.
 The second CD was the fifth disc in "The Invisible Series," a collection of Genesis CDs which featured live recordings as extra tracks.
 The single mix of "Jesus He Knows Me" has a louder chorus than the album version, making it more suitable for radio play.